mrunmayeek-29/Hotel-Management-Sytsem/README.md

 ![Add_Drivers](https://github.com/user-attachments/assets/2a22d3d8-d173-4d78-b9a7-585e0066e83e)

 # Second Menu- HOTEL MANAGEMENT :
-The Hotel Management menu includes hotel reception and it involves designing a user interface that allows the receptionist to manage various tasks such as checking in guests, making reservations, managing room assignments, handling billing, and more.
-Below is an example of how a hotel reception menu could be organized in a Java-based application using JavaFX for the GUI.
+The Hotel Management menu includes hotel reception and which involves a user interface that allows the receptionist to manage various tasks such as new customer form, all employee info, customer info, manager info, check out, update check status, update room status, pick up service, search room and log out.